SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/index.md

 This model is a simple example provided by GoldSim in their basic course and can be found [here](https://www.goldsim.com/Courses/BasicGoldSim/Unit3/Lesson2/).
 The model exploits the analogy of a water management system to describe a simple scenario and show the basic elements used in GoldSim.

-You can also find a video showing how I built my own version of this model in the repository <https://github.com/SergioCoboLopez/Workshop_ESA/tree/main/data/videos>.

 ## Model 2 - Example ecology.

 Model: <https://github.com/SergioCoboLopez/Workshop_ESA/blob/main/GoldSim_Models/Model2_Example_Ecology.gsm>